g41797/matryoshka-io/README.md

 Masters:

-* own state;
+- own state;
-* communicate through Mailboxes;
+- communicate through Mailboxes;
-* share reusable objects through Pool(s).
+- share reusable objects through Pools.

-Matryoshka doesn't dictate the implementation.
+Matryoshka does not dictate the implementation.

+---

 ## The role of Zig Io